princethapa18/tcl_scripts/README.md

 # tcl_scripts
 TCL scripts
-chow.tcl   # to change ownership of file or directory (recursively) modifyPartCard.tcl # to edit/extract some values from Pamcrash input (*.pc) files
+chow.tcl   # to change ownership of file or directory (recursively) \n modifyPartCard.tcl # to edit/extract some values from Pamcrash input (*.pc) files